Why should schools celebrate the end of the year?

 As you look towards the last day of school, brainstorm with your students and parent volunteers to come up with a thematic end of year party.
 Here are a few clever ideas to help tie together the activities, decorations, and even food choices:

-• The Future is Bright!: Order a class set of sunglasses and bring out the neon decorations like glow sticks.
-Recommend that kids come in crazy, bright attire to the party.
+- The Future is Bright!: Order a class set of sunglasses and bring out the neon decorations like glow sticks.
+Recommend that students come in crazy, bright attire to the party.
+Kids love these themes!

 7. Host a book party